epfl-dlab/entity-matchers/README.md

 ## Reproduction of results
 #### Note: If you want to reproduce any of the Tables/Figures in the paper you can refer to [Reproducibility Notes](https://github.com/epfl-dlab/entity-matchers/blob/master/Reproducibility.md).
 What's written below is more useful if you want to run single experiments.

-In order to run any of the experiments, cd in `/src/experiments`, activate the correct virtual environment (`bert-int` for BERT-INT experiments and `entity-match` for all the others) and run the following command:
+In order to run any of the experiments, cd in `/src/experiments`, activate the correct virtual environment (`bert-int` for BERT-INT experiments and `entity_match` for all the others) and run the following command:

 ```
 python3 -u ../run_experiment.py \